swgriffith/VMSS-DesiredState-WinSvc/README.md

 # Deploy VMSS Connected to Azure Automation DSC
-The template and parameters file here will allow you to create a VM Scale Set that registers all machines with Azure Automation DSC and applies configuration.
+The templates, both ARM and Terraform, in this repository will allow you to create a VM Scale Set that registers all machines with Azure Automation DSC and applies configuration.

 This deployment assumes the following:
 1. You already have an Azure Automation account created with State Configuration setup.
 See the following guide for that setup.